Please select a store for service phone info.

 Is a Class C motorhome right for you?

 For those who are looking for a home-away-from home experience, a Class C RV is a great choice.
 These motorhomes offer all the comforts of home anywhere you go.
-They are easy to setup up once you arrive at your destination and offer plenty of convenient features.
+They are easy to set up once you arrive at your destination and offer plenty of convenient features.
 This makes them perfect for solo travelers, young couples, families, retirees and full-time RVers.
 Since they are so popular, there are many new and used Class C RV options available.
 So you can find one that fits your budget.

 We’ve covered tons of information in this buying guide, and we hope you found it valuable.
 If you’re searching for the perfect Class C motorhome, we’d love to help you!
 Our RV experts can answer all your questions and provide recommendations based on your unique needs.
 Visit your local General RV dealer to explore our huge selection of motorhomes for yourself.
 We have thousands of Class C RVs in stock including all the best brands from top manufacturers.
 Once you’ve found the perfect RV, we’ll provide a personalized orientation so you can get on the road with confidence.

-Our goal at General RV is to be your premier RV partner and your one-stop-shop for all your RV needs.
-For your convenience, we have in house financing options and work with an RV insurance partner.
+Our goal at General RV is to be your premier RV partner and your one-stop shop for all your RV needs.
+For your convenience, we have in-house financing options and work with an RV insurance partner.
 Plus, you’ll find all the RV parts and accessories you need in our Supercenters.
-We also have more than 500 state-of-the-art RV service bays at our 14 locations.
+We also have more than 600 state-of-the-art RV service bays across our nationwide network.